Domain Generalization and Adaptation in Intensive Care with Anchor Regression: Data description

 We would like to emphasize the strong heterogeneity of the dataset at hand.
 The dataset sources span three continents.
 Possible sources of distribution shifts include: (i) Different hardware and software used to measure and store vital signs and lab values.
 For example, Philips CareVue and iMDSoft Metavision for MIMIC-III (CV) and MIMIC-IV, respectively. (ii) Different hospital policies.
 For example, higher willingness to prescribe certain medication or higher frequencies of lab value measurements. (iii) Different cohort selection.
 For example, all databases except MIMIC-III and PICdb exclude non-adults, and the Zigong EHR database only includes patients with a suspected infection. (iv) Different availability of variables.
 For example, PICdb and Zigong only include very sparse measurements of mean arterial pressure, relevant for the diagnosis of circulatory failure, and NWICU has a lower data density compared to the other datasets.

-Because of the cohort selection and variable availability, expect the largest differences in cohort composition and variable availability for NWICU, PICdb, and Zigong.
+Because of the cohort selection and variable availability, we expect the largest differences in cohort composition and variable availability for NWICU, PICdb, and Zigong.
 We therefore designate these as ``truly out-of-distribution'' datasets.
 In \cref{sec:results}, except for \cref{sec:results:refitting,sec:results:regimes}, we will use these only for evaluation and not for training.
+We believe that this reflects a realistic use-case, where a practitioner targeting a general adult ICU would likely exclude data from very dissimilar cohorts, such as the pediatric population in PICdb, from the training set.